Copyright © 2016

 "Running scared Lieutenant, why?"

 "First off stop calling me bloody Lieutenant.
 It's annoying as hell.
-My names Sharpe and that's what you call me unless one of them toffs is about.
+My names Grey and that's what you call me unless one of them toffs is about.
 Next, you really don't know what you did, do you?"

 "Yes right, duty.
 Listen lad, if they had lost the King's colours, everyone of those toffs would have had to resign their commissions, not only that but they would have been disgraced along with their families for about ten generations.
 Do you know what it means to lose the King's colours in battle?
 Not a one of them would have been able to hold up their heads again.
 Their whole lives would have been ruined.
 What you did was save them from a fate worse than death.
 They are now in your debt, and for them, that's a serious place to be in.
 Some O them may even be praying you don't get to go home like."

-"O'Malley you misbegotten bog jumping Irishman.
+"O'Rourke you misbegotten bog jumping Irishman.
 Get your fat ass back here.
 The lad needs some of your cockeyed advice.
 I've got things to do so you can watch over him until he gets back to his lines."

 Thomas was surprised when he looked around and saw the stranger leaning against the stone fence no more than ten yards away.
 He was still smoking his pipe as he looked over at the pair sitting under the wall.